Treasury Oversight Committee

 - Dawn Morrow, Alternate Special District Representative (2023 to 2026)

 - Dennis Reigle, Public Representative, Seat 1 (2022 to 2026)

 - Larry Fernandes, Public Representative, Seat 2 (2022 to 2026)

 - John Phillips, Public Representative, Seat 3 (2020 to 2024), Committee Chair

 Members volunteer to serve on the committee for a four-year term.
 Members do not receive any compensation for their service.

-Meetings are held quarterly on the third Tuesday of the month at 3:00 pm.
-Meetings will be conducted via teleconference as permitted by Executive order N-29-20 issued on March 17, 2020.
-The public can join the meeting via Zoom during the scheduled meeting time.
-Please contact the Treasurer's Office at (925) 608-9550 by 2:00 PM on the meeting date to request the meeting ID and password.
+Meetings are held quarterly on the third Tuesday of the month at 3:00 pm at 625 Court Street, Room B001, Martinez, CA 94553.
+The public can join the meeting in person at the scheduled meeting time.
+Please contact the Treasurer's Office at (925) 608-9550 by 2:00 PM on the meeting date should you have questions.

 The committee allows local agencies, including school and special districts, as well as the public, to participate in reviewing the policies that guide the investment of public funds.
 These funds are invested by the County Treasurer under the authority granted annually by ordinance at the direction of the Board of Supervisors.
 The mandate for the existence of the committee was suspended in 2004 by the State of California; however, the committee serves an important function and the Treasurer’s Office has elected to continue the program.